 Now, you have two unique-sounding guitar tones.
 You like it and they sound great.
 But it’s important to check if they sound great together.

 For that, you need to choose a section from your guitar part and record both guitars.
 It’s better to pan one guitar left and another guitar right to hear them in stereo.

 Listen carefully and see if there are any problems.
 You need both guitars to sound great together.
 They should be clear and sound like one big, heavy guitar sound.

 If they don’t sound awesome together, try to tweak the settings and make them work together.
 You need to find out why they don’t work well together.

 There could be a couple of reasons why two guitar tones don’t work well:

-- Two tones are quite similar and there are frequency battle.
+- Two tones are quite similar and there is a frequency battle.
 Try to create different types of tones.
-For example, one could be mid-heavy, and the second one have less mid range.
+For example, one could be mid-heavy, and the second one has less mid-range.

 - Tones are very different and don’t work well together.
-You don’t need to much difference between tones.
+You don’t need too much difference between tones.

 There could be other problems too.
 Just listen carefully and find out why guitar tones don’t work together.
 Use your ears.
 Find out what you don’t like.